Akshaya Tritiya 2018: Is it right time to buy your dream home?

 In India, people prefer to buy their dream home during festivals such as Navratri, Gudi Padwa and Akshaya Tritiya.
 Festivals like Gudi Padwa and Akshaya Tritiya are considered auspicious for buying both jewellery and property.
-Going by the trends witnessed in earlier years, developers and industry experts are expecting the demand for property to go up during the upcoming Akshaya Tritiya also.
+Going by the trends witnessed in earlier years, real estate developers and industry experts are expecting the demand for property to go up during the upcoming Akshaya Tritiya also.

 This Akshaya Tritiya is also said to be well timed as several policy initiatives, like RERA and GST, taken by the Modi government over the last few years have made the real estate market buyer-friendly, and homebuyers are slowly but surely getting their confidence back.
 Moreover, developers also come out with lucrative offers during such times in a bid to boost their sales, which can be witnessed this time also.
 However, is it the right time to buy one’s dream home and should you go for one this Akshaya Tritiya?